BRCooperrider/BRCooperrider.github.io/README.md

 #### Link to [Enhancement Three](https://github.com/BRCooperrider/BRCooperrider.github.io/tree/main/Inventory_App_Iterations/Enhancement_Three/Project_2_Bryce_Cooperrider_Inventory_App)
 #### Link to [Enhancement Three Writeup](https://github.com/BRCooperrider/BRCooperrider.github.io/blob/main/Writeups/Enhancement%20Three%20Bryce%20Cooperrider.pdf)

-#### Enhancement three showcases my ability to work with databases.
+#### Enhancement Three showcases my ability to work with databases.
 I started by adding an extra column to the inventory database allowing for a description of each item.
 This can help the user add additional details to their items if they wish.
 Next I improved upon the user database where login and password information is stored.
 I added input validation for the email address to ensure entries follow a typical email address, as well as added security to the stored passwords by utilizing SHA-256 encryption.

 #### The completion of this last enhancement checks off the last capstone evaluation criteria.
 - [x] Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science